 Holding Social Media Accountable

 S.B.
-194 Social Media Regulation Amendments
+194 Social Media Regulation Amendments (This law is currently stayed )

 Utah Minor Protection in Social Media Act